-About KXLT FOX 47On January 19, 1998, Shockley relaunched the station as a Fox affiliate.
-Previously, cable systems on the Minnesota side of the market carried WFTC (and before it KMSP) from the Twin Cities while those on the Iowa side carried KDSM-TV from Des Moines.
-Shockley instantly invested in the station upgrading it to full power operations and moving to new studios in November of that year.
-On November 1, 1998 in partnership with The WB, KXLT established a cable-only affiliate of the network.
-Known by the faux calls "KWBR", the station was programmed by the national The WB 100+ service but local promotion and advertising sales were handled by KXLT.
+About KXLT FOX 47Shockley relaunched the station as a Fox affiliate on January 19, 1998.
+Previously, cable systems in Minnesota broadcast WFTC (and before that, KMSP) from the Twin Cities, while those in Iowa aired KDSM-TV from Des Moines.
+Shockley immediately invested in the station, bringing it up to full power and relocating to new studios in November of that year.
+KXLT launched a cable-only affiliate of the network on November 1, 1998, in collaboration with The WB.
+The station, known as "KWBR," was programmed by the national The WB 100+ service, while local promotion and advertising sales were handled by KXLT.

 Quincy Newspapers, owner of KTTC, purchased Shockley Communications in 2001.
 Quincy, however, was unable to acquire KXLT because to Federal Communications Commission (FCC) laws controlling duopolies.
 The FCC prohibits a single business from owning two of the four highest-rated stations.
 Furthermore, Rochester/Austin/Mason City has just six full-power stations, which is insufficient to legally allow a duopoly in any scenario.
 Nonetheless, under a shared services agreement, Quincy took over KXLT's operations.
 Quincy provides all technical support, marketing, commercial production, and master control for KXLT as part of the agreement.
 In 2005, Shockley sold the station to current owner SagamoreHill Broadcasting.